mlaursen/react-md/packages/documentation/components/Demos/Menu/SimpleExamples.md

 - if it is the string "separator", render a `MenuItemSeparator`
 - if it is an object that has `role="separator"`, render a `MenuItemSeparator` and pass the object as props.
-- if it is a string, number, or a valid element, render it as the children of the `MenuItem` component.
+- if it is a string, number, render it as the children of the `MenuItem` component.
+- if it is a valid React element, **return it instead**.
 - if it is an object, render it as the props for the `MenuItem`